-With a thick, long coat, a flat face and wide head, the European wildcat have an appearance that resembles that of a tabby, yet larger and with more muscle structure.
-Its overall body structure is compact, thanks to short legs, a short tail that is just over half the length of the rest of its body and large ears.
+With a thick, long coat, a flat face, and a wide head, the European wildcat has an appearance that resembles that of a tabby, yet larger and with more muscle structure.
+Its overall body structure is compact, thanks to short legs, a short tail that is just over half the length of the rest of its body, and large ears.

 Its coat is attractive with clear dark stripes along its back, head, limbs, and neck, while its dense blunt tail is covered in dark rings that form a black tip at the end.
 Felis silvestris grampia, also known as the Scottish wildcat is the heaviest and largest of all wildcat populations.